Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Abstract

 \section{Abstract}

-We present a simplified way to access and manipulate the topology of massive Dirac fermions by means of scalar potential.
-We show systematically how a distribution of scalar potential can manipulate the signature of the gap or the mass term as well as the dispersion leading to a band inversion via \textit{inverse Klein tunnelling}.
+We present a systematic study of scalar potential induced topological transition in massive Dirac fermions.
+We show how a distribution of scalar potential can manipulate the signature of the gap or the \textit{mass}, as well as the dispersion leading to a band inversion.
+This is mediated by the \textit{Klein tunnelling} as well as \textit{inverse Klein tunnelling} which makes it inherently different from the mechanism leading to topological Anderson insulator.
 In one dimension it can lead to the formation of edge localisation.
-In two dimensions this can give rise to an emergent mechanism, which we refer to as the \textit{Scalar Hall Effect}.
-This can facilitate a direct manipulation of topological invariants, e.g. the Chern number, as well as allows to manipulate the edge states locally and thus opens new possibilities for tuning physical observables which originate from the nontrivial topology.
+In two dimensions this can give rise to the quantised Hall effect.
+Unlike conventional Hall effects, this is induced by a scalar interaction and intrinsic in nature.
+Therefore we call it a \textit{scalar Hall effect}.
+This can facilitate a direct manipulation of topological invariants, e.g. the Chern number, as well as the manipulation of the edge states locally in a trivial insulator and thus opens new possibilities for tuning physical observables which originate from the nontrivial topology.